deckhouse/deckhouse/ee/candi/cloud-providers/openstack/docs/LAYOUTS.md

 kind: OpenStackClusterConfiguration
 layout: Simple
 simple:
-  externalNetworkName: ext-net                            # required
+  externalNetworkName: ext-net                  # Required.
-  externalNetworkDHCP: false                              # optional, default true
+  externalNetworkDHCP: false                    # Optional, default true.
-  podNetworkMode: VXLAN                                   # optional, by default VXLAN, may also be DirectRouting or DirectRoutingWithPortSecurityEnabled
+  # Optional, by default VXLAN, may also be DirectRouting
+  # or DirectRoutingWithPortSecurityEnabled.
+  podNetworkMode: VXLAN
 masterNodeGroup:
   replicas: 3
   instanceClass:
-    flavorName: m1.large                                  # required
+    flavorName: m1.large                        # Required.
-    imageName: ubuntu-18-04-cloud-amd64                   # required
+    imageName: ubuntu-18-04-cloud-amd64         # Required.
-    rootDiskSize: 50                                      # optional, local disk is used if not specified
+    # Optional, local disk is used if not specified.
+    rootDiskSize: 50
-    additionalSecurityGroups:                             # optional, additional security groups
+    # Optional, additional security groups.
+    additionalSecurityGroups:
     - sec_group_1
     - sec_group_2
-  volumeTypeMap:                                          # required, volume type map for etcd and kubernetes certs (always use fastest disk supplied by provider).
+  # Required, volume type map for etcd and kubernetes certs
+  # (always use fastest disk supplied by provider).
+  volumeTypeMap:
-    nova: ceph-ssd                                        # If rootDiskSize specified than this volume type will be also used for master root volume
+    # If rootDiskSize specified than this volume type will
+    # be also used for master root volume.
+    nova: ceph-ssd
 nodeGroups:
 - name: front
   replicas: 2
   instanceClass:
-    flavorName: m1.small                                  # required
+    flavorName: m1.small                        # Required.
-    imageName: ubuntu-18-04-cloud-amd64                   # required
+    imageName: ubuntu-18-04-cloud-amd64         # Required.
-    rootDiskSize: 20                                      # optional, local disk is used if not specified
+    # Optional, local disk is used if not specified.
+    rootDiskSize: 20
-    configDrive: false                                    # optional, default false, determines if config drive is required during vm bootstrap process.
-It's needed if there is no dhcp in network that is used as default gateway
+    # Optional, default false, determines if config drive
+    # is required during vm bootstrap process.
+It's needed
+    # if there is no dhcp in network that is used as default
+    # gateway.
+    configDrive: false
-    mainNetwork: kube                                     # required, network will be used as default gateway
+    # Required, network will be used as default gateway.
+    mainNetwork: kube
-    additionalNetworks:                                   # optional
+    additionalNetworks:                         # Optional.
     - office
     - shared
-    networksWithSecurityDisabled:                         # optional, if there are networks with disabled port security their names must be specified
+    # Optional, if there are networks with disabled port
+    # security their names must be specified.
+    networksWithSecurityDisabled:
     - office
-    floatingIPPools:                                      # optional, list of network pools where to order floating ips
+    # Optional, list of network pools where to order floating IPs.
+    floatingIPPools:
     - public
     - shared
-    additionalSecurityGroups:                             # optional, additional security groups
+    # Optional, additional security groups.
+    additionalSecurityGroups:
     - sec_group_1
     - sec_group_2
 sshPublicKey: "ssh-rsa <SSH_PUBLIC_KEY>"